michaelliuuu/App-Development/Gas-Tracker/README.md

-Developing and implementing an iOS app that calculates the total price of gas per liter and graphs the last 30 times it has been used.
+Building an iOS app in Swift that allows users to enter the number of liters and the price of gas per liter, and calculates the total cost of the gas.
+The app also displays a graph showing the trend of the total cost of gas over time, with each calculation added as a new data point.
+The graph updates dynamically as the user continues to enter and calculate the cost of gas.

+#currently everything's operational but still need to save the data each time you reload the app